Available on all Cloud plans.

 Anomalies

 When viewing a record’s details page (like a balance, transaction, or identity), you can access a list of detected anomalies directly linked to that record.
 This section shows unusual activities that the system has detected, helping you monitor potential issues.
+The total number of anomalies appears at the top, giving you a quick overview of detected issues for the current record.
+Each entry displays its status, letting you track whether issues are new, under investigation, or resolved.

 Extra information

 This section provides additional technical details about your record in two different viewing formats - Tree View and JSON.
+You can include extra information when creating a cloud or via themeta_data

 object in the open-source Core.